+Investing in gold is a great way to diversify your portfolio and hedge against market volatility.
+One of the most popular ways to invest in gold is to start a Gold IRA, which allows you to purchase gold and other precious metals with tax-advantaged retirement funds.
 However, the increase in the adoption of battery-powered electric vehicles — which do not use catalytic converters — could affect demand for palladium.
 In fact, plans are emerging to track “ethical” cobalt, while the Financial Times has reported that some buyers are paying higher prices for sustainable and traceable metal supplies.
 Although it is also a catalytic metal, due to its high melting point and resistance to corrosion, iridium is the preferred material for crucibles.

 Low-carbon technologies are unlikely to be the only pressure on copper, although electric vehicles and wind energy use large amounts of metal compared to smartphones.
 In fact, all publications that examine the implications of materials and metals for the supply of clean technologies are in full agreement that the creation of these technologies will generate significantly greater demand for materials than traditional fossil fuel mechanisms.
 Two metals in particular, lithium and cobalt, have raised fears in the supply chain in recent years, although many other metals are used.
 Iridium is almost as dense as the densest metallic osmium and is the metal element most resistant to corrosion, resistant to air, water, salts and acids.

 A World Bank report released last year counted dozens of metals that could boost a growing market with the increasing use of wind, solar and batteries.
 The spread of these so-called “strategic metals”, often in places other than those where fossil fuels are found, raises interesting questions about how geopolitics will affect the rapid rise of clean technologies.
 This low-carbon future would entail strong demand for a wide range of base and precious metals, according to the World Bank report.
 Extraction, which requires separating several different metals from a single tank, is difficult and costly.